-When we are given the chance to experience aspects of our old lives however, what is most surprising is that it no longer feels normal, it feels odd, as if that life no longer belongs to us.
+When we are given a chance to experience aspects of our past life, however, what is most surprising is that it no longer feels normal, it feels odd as if that life no longer belongs to us.
 When living with chronic illness, the abnormal soon becomes the norm and without us even realising, we forget what the old normal looked or felt like.
-When experiencing our old normal therefore, it feels abnormal and strange, as if that life no longer fits.
+When experiencing our old normal, therefore, it feels abnormal and strange, as if that life no longer fits.

-The new normal just becomes normal; erasing our old life and who we once were paving way for life with a long-term condition and who we are now.
+The new normal just becomes normal; erasing our past life and who we once were paving the way for life with a long-term condition and who we are now.

 Our holiday really started the day before we got on board ‘Adventure of the Seas.’
 To avoid the stress of travelling and rushing to get to the port on time, my parents and I drove to Southampton on Wednesday and stayed overnight in a Premier Inn close to Southampton Port.
 I will admit that the anxiety levels were high, and did work myself up about going on the holiday.
 However, the anxiety was not about the cruise itself, but rather about the reaction of my neurological condition and the symptoms whilst being on a ship with the constant motion that it brings.
 This anxiety was particularly evident before the cruise, the symptoms that I experience have deteriorated with the trembling in the legs increasing in severity, as well as the dizziness becoming much more powerful.
 Furthermore, a couple of days before the start of the holiday I experienced a total loss of vision.
 Regular readers of the blog will know that I suffered this particular a few months ago.
 However, I have not experienced these attacks for some time so as you can imagine it was very disconcerting for them to occur right before going away.